ritza-co/BentoML/README.md

 * __Deploy anywhere__ for online API serving or offline batch serving
 * Use our high-performance API model server with _adaptive micro-batching_ support
 * Access a central hub for managing models and deployment process via Web UI and APIs
-* Enjoy our modular and flexible design which is _adaptable to your infrastrcuture_
+* Enjoy our modular and flexible design which is _adaptable to your infrastructure_

 BentoML is a framework for serving, managing, and deploying machine learning models.
 It aims to bridge the gap between data science and DevOps, and enable teams to deliver prediction services in a fast, repeatable, and scalable way.